Government Finance 101. Fiscal Policy: Welcome to Alice in Wonderland

 The projections in this post are from the Congressional Budget Office (CBO).
 These are from 2024.
 They are updated every two years.
 Basically, they are trend projections of existing programs and tax revenues.
 They assume that events such as recessions, epidemics, wars or new programs to fight the effects of global warming will not happen over the next ten years.
 Good luck!

 I first wrote this post about seven years ago.
 I update it about every two years.
 Every time it gets more depressing.
 When interest rates the government paid on the national debt were very low, no one in the government talked about the rising interest expense and what to do about it.
 But now with higher interest rates, interest expense has risen and has become a larger part of government budgets.
-Interest expense in 2024 passed defense expenditures.
+Again, interest expense in 2024 passed defense expenditures.
 Even if interest rates stay where they are now (7/24), increased interest expense will eat up most of the projected increased tax revenue over the next ten years.
 Interest rates on the national debt are likely to rise as the national debt continues to increase more than nominal (taxable) GDP.

 But still, no serious discussion.
 I understand why.
 For 20 years until late 2022, the Fed kept interest rates at very low levels.
 Among other effects, this was a massive subsidy to the federal government.
 It kept the cost of the increasing national debt low, below the political radar screen.
 No elected representative or politician wants to talk about it.
 The choices to minimize the increase in future interest expenses are political dynamite.
 Better to blame deficits on welfare payments to illegal immigrants.